sumtsui/playground/unit-test/note.md

 - Set return values
 - Change the implementation

-Dependency injection (DI) makes testing easier but often real world code is not written in the ID way.
+Dependency injection (DI) makes testing easier but often real world code is not written in the DI way.

 Jest has 3 types of module and function mocking: